Twilio Pay Connectors: How to Connect Any Payment Provider to Twilio

 Twilio ships with a handful of generic Pay Connectors.
 They work, but they have significant limitations:

 Limited gateway support.
 Twilio's built-in connectors cover a small number of payment gateways.
-If your business uses a gateway that isn't on the list — or your enterprise customers mandate a specific PSP — you're stuck.
+If your business uses a gateway that isn't on the list, or your enterprise customers mandate a specific PSP, you are stuck.

 Basic functionality.
 Generic connectors typically handle simple auth-and-capture.
-They don't support tokenisation, pre-authorisation holds, partial captures, or multi-currency routing out of the box.
+They do not support tokenisation, pre-authorisation holds, partial captures, or multi-currency routing out of the box.

 No multi-PSP routing.
-If you need to route transactions to different gateways based on region, merchant preference, or failover rules, generic connectors can't do it.
+If you need to route transactions to different gateways based on region, merchant preference, or failover rules, generic connectors cannot do it.
 You get one gateway per connector.

 No merchant management.
-If you're a platform with multiple merchants — each with their own gateway credentials — generic connectors have no way to manage that.
-You'd need to build the multi-tenant layer yourself.
+If you are a platform with multiple merchants, each with their own gateway credentials, generic connectors have no way to manage that.
+You would need to build the multi-tenant layer yourself.

 This is why most businesses that are serious about Twilio payments use a third-party Pay Connector that solves these problems.